bsellentin/minded/README.md

 1. gir1.2-gtk-3.0 (>=3.18)
 1. gir1.2-gudev-1.0
 1. python3-usb
-1. nbc
+1. nbc, if you want to program NXT-brick
-1. gcc-arm-linux-gnueabi
+1. gcc-arm-linux-gnueabi, if you want to program EV3-brick

 ## Installation

-For systemwide installation click __release__ and download the latest version as deb-package.
+For systemwide installation click [releases](https://github.com/bsellentin/minded/releases) and download the latest version as deb-package.
 In the download-folder execute as *root*:

     $dpkg -i minded-*X.Y.Z*_amd64.deb